dicksontan/Brat_annotation_tool/README.md

 ### Brat_scrapbook notebook

-Data cleaning and visualizations in notebook format is provided in Brat_model.ipynb
+EXploratory data cleaning, visualizations and other functions is provided in this notebook.

 ---